-We utilised a risk assessment methodology which considers a number of indicators of modern slavery risks including sector and industry, the type of products and services, geographical location and specific entity risk.
-These risk factors are based on the risk indicators in the Commonwealth Guidance for reporting entities and information published by the Walk Free Foundation (Global Slavery Index 2023) and the International Labour Organization (Global Estimates of Modern Slavery: Forced Labour and Forced Marriage 2017).
+Our risk assessment methodology considers a number of indicators of modern slavery risks including sector and industry, the type of products and services, geographical location and specific entity risk based on the risk indicators in the Commonwealth Guidance for reporting entities and information published by the Walk Free Foundation (Global Slavery Index 2023) and the International Labour Organization (Global Estimates of Modern Slavery: Forced Labour and Forced Marriage 2017).

-Our risk assessment indicated that Hexion AU and Hexion NZ's operations and supply chain may continue to have a medium potential for modern slavery risks.
+Our risk assessment for 2023 indicated that Hexion AU and Hexion NZ's operations and supply chain may continue to have a medium potential for modern slavery risks.
 This is because it remains that some of the raw materials we procure are from countries considered high or medium risk geographies for modern slavery risks, namely Saudi Arabia, Qatar, China, Indonesia and Malaysia.
-However, we consider that the overall risk of Hexion AU causing, contributing to or being directly linked to modern slavery remains low on the basis that:
+However, we consider that the overall risk of Hexion AU causing, contributing to or being directly linked to modern slavery is low-medium on the basis that:

-- our industry is a low risk industry because it is a specialist, high tech industry and requires highly technically skilled labour; and - the majority of our products and services are primarily sourced from Australia, New Zealand, Japan, South Korea and Singapore which are not high-risk geographies for modern slavery risks.
+- our industry is a low risk industry because it is a specialist, high tech industry and requires highly technically skilled labour; and - many of our products and services are primarily sourced from Australia, New Zealand, Japan, South Korea, Western Europe (including Germany) and Singapore which are not high-risk geographies for modern slavery risks.

-Our 2022 risk profile is summarised in the table below.
+Our 2023 risk profile is summarised in the table below.